edwinb/Idris2-boot/INSTALL.md

 default installation directory is `$HOME/.idris2`.
 You can change this by setting the `PREFIX` variable in `config.mk`.

-Other settings you can change in the `Makefile` are:
+Other settings you can change in `config.mk` are:

 * `OPT` which sets the optimisation level for compiling the generated C.  Leave this blank for Idris 2 to build sooner, or set it to `-O2` for a faster Idris 2 compiler. `-O2` takes a few minutes!
+* `USE_GMP` which sets the C compiler to build runtime using external GMP library.
+Leave this blank to use included mini-gmp implementation.
 * `CC` which sets the C compiler to use. `clang` is the default, but `gcc` always works. `clang` generates code faster.